 Tip #7: Dry Clean Less Often

-If you use all of the tips mentioned so far, your tailored suits, sportcoats and slacks will require less dry cleaning.
+If you use all of the tips mentioned so far, your tailored suits, sport coats, and slacks will require less dry cleaning.
 Much less!
-Excessive dry cleaning strips wool fabric of its natural luster and softness.
+Excessive dry cleaning strips the wool fabric of its natural luster and softness.
 Generally, if you brush your suit promptly after each wear and use a clothes steamer to remove odors you can greatly extend the life of your suit between dry cleanings.
-If you suit needs and occasional pressing, use a good steam iron at the proper heat setting and a pressing cloth (always use a pressing cloth).
+If you suit needs an occasional pressing, use a good steam iron at the proper heat setting and a pressing cloth (always use a pressing cloth).
 Check out this post for tips on cleaning a suit without dry cleaning.
 Owners of bespoke (custom-made) suits follow this advice religiously to keep their suits looking like new for years, even decades.
-It’s good advice for a suit all suits!

 Dress shirts will also last longer if you launder and iron them properly (check this post for tips).
 Again, dry cleaning is harsher on shirts in general and will shorten the life of quality cotton dress shirts.
 Learning to care for shirts is not difficult and is a life skill that you will always find useful.